-Assignments, Exams, and Grading
+5 Assignments, Exams, and Grading

 We will cover a lot of material.
 Students are expected to do all of the specified reading, complete all assignments on time, and work independently, unless stated otherwise.
-There will be many (from six to eight) programming assignments, two non-programming assignments, and a single, comprehensive final exam.
+There will be several (between five and seven) programming and scripting assignments, two non-programming assignments, and a single, comprehensive final exam.